albar965/littlenavmap-manual/src/en/MENUS.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Allows filtering of the airspace display by altitude.
-Either below or above 10000 ft or 18000 ft or only airspaces intersecting with the flight plan altitude.
+Either below or above 10,000 ft or 18,000 ft or only airspaces intersecting with the flight plan altitude.

-.. _airspace-source:

-Airspace Source
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-Enables or disables various airspace databases for display.

-Simulator
-'''''''''

-Toggles display of simulator airspaces.
-These also change when changing the simulator database in the ``Scenery Library`` menu.

-See also :ref:`load-scenery-library-xplane-airspaces` and :ref:`load-scenery-library-p3d-fsx-airspaces`.

-.. _navigraph:

-Navigraph
-'''''''''

-Shows the airspaces from the included or updated Navigraph database.
-This is independent of the selected simulator.

-User
-''''

-Selects user airspaces for display.
-This source is independent of the selected simulator.

-See also :ref:`load-scenery-library-user-airspaces` and :ref:`load-user-airspaces`.

-Online
-''''''

-Selects the online centers for display.
-Only visible if connected to an online service like VATSIM or IVAO.

 .. _user-features: